Fincer/openra-tibsunra2/Readme.md

 [Issues - Fincer/openra-tibsunra2 script](https://github.com/Fincer/openra-tibsunra2/issues "Script issues")

-If you are 100% sure the failure you've encountered is not caused by the script but happens even if OpenRA is manually compiled, please open a new issue or look for an existing issue here:
+If you are 100% sure the failure you've encountered is not caused by the script but happens even if OpenRA is manually compiled, please open a new issue or look for an existing one here:

 [Issues - OpenRA: main game](https://github.com/OpenRA/OpenRA/issues "OpenRA main game issues")